 Things To Keep In Mind at Disneyland Paris

 If you are travelling to Disneyland Paris with babies be aware that high chairs are not as plentiful as they could be.
 There were moments when finding a high chair for a very hungry baby was quite stressful.

 Character meets in the Disney Park are a bit hit and miss as they don’t stay around for very long.

-The Princess meet and greet at the Princess Pavilion is always extremely busy.
+The Princess meet and greets at the Princess Pavilion is always extremely busy.
 If this is a must see on your list then get there early and be prepared to wait.

 Badges are available for free from City Hall in Disneyland as you first enter the park.
 However, when we were there they didn’t have any.
 If this is the case your best bet is to go into the hotels and ask for one instead.